 6. It’s not crinkling… Give it a bit longer and try again (put the plate back in the freezer in between).
 Jam can be a bit of a waiting game.
 If its still not going they try adding a finely diced apple!
 Apples are very high in pectin and will help the jam to set.

-I like using pretty labels on our jars as we sometimes give them away as presents you could also add little squares of fabric and secure with rustic string or a pretty ribbon.
-They make great Christmas presents and it’s a perfect way to use all those hauls from the pick your own – after all there are only so many strawberries you can eat.
+I like using pretty labels on our jars as we sometimes give them away as presents.
+You could also add little squares of fabric and secure with rustic string or a pretty ribbon.
+They make great Christmas presents.
+Plus it’s a perfect way to use all those hauls from the pick your own.
+After all there are only so many strawberries you can eat.
 Every time I open a jar I remember the fun we had picking them.

 If you’ve liked this post please follow me on my social media channels: